sdncoder/sr-te-networkx/README.md

 SR-TE to mitigate SRLG by making primary paths diverse

-If A is primary then B is secondary
+If A is primary then B is secondary; VRF based coloring